Notes on Technical Writing

-Over the past year, I’ve worked on and off documentation for WordPress.
-I started contributing during a freeze around launch to help developers transition to the new platform.
-I found writing documentation is something I enjoy, plus rewarding to help and educate people.
-Though it’s not a primary part of my job, I’ve continued to find time here and there to keep contributing.
+Over the past year, I've worked off and on documentation for WordPress.
+I started contributing during a launch freeze to help developers transition to the new block editor.
+I found I enjoy writing documentation, it is rewarding to craft quality documentation that helps people.

-In this time, I’ve read various resources on technical writing and documentation.
-These are my notes, both to help me remember later, but also as a tool to help me think about writing now.
+Over time, I've read numerous resources on technical writing and documentation.
+I've collected together my notes both to help me remember key points later, but also as a tool to help me think about writing now.

 The following principles I try to keep in mind when writing documentation.